ProperForm Data Processing Addendum

 9.1.
 Assistance.

-Taking into account the nature of the processing, ProperForm will, to the extent reasonably practicable, provide Provider with technical and organizational assistance in fulfilling Provider's obligations to respond to Data Subject rights requests under Applicable Privacy Law, including requests to access, correct, delete, port, or opt out of certain processing of Provider Personal Data.
+Taking into account the nature of the processing, ProperForm will, to the extent reasonably practicable, provide Business with technical and organizational assistance in fulfilling Business's obligations to respond to Data Subject rights requests under Applicable Privacy Law, including requests to access, correct, delete, port, or opt out of certain processing of Personal Data.

 9.2.
 Data Subject Requests.

-(a) promptly notify Provider of the request, including the identity of the requestor and the nature of the request, to the extent permitted by Applicable Privacy Law; and (b) not respond to the request independently except as directed by Provider or as required by Applicable Privacy Law.
+(a) promptly notify Business of the request, including the identity of the requestor and the nature of the request, to the extent permitted by Applicable Privacy Law; and (b) not respond to the request independently except as directed by Business or as required by Applicable Privacy Law.

-ProperForm will cooperate with Provider in responding to any such request within the timeframes required by Applicable Privacy Law.
+ProperForm will cooperate with Business in responding to any such request within the timeframes required by Applicable Privacy Law.

 10. Security Incidents